-This tortellini with salmon in a cream garlic sauce, is big on taste but low on effort, uses a number of cheat ingredients and takes less than 10 minutes to cook.
+This salmon pasta made with tortellini in a cream garlic sauce, is big on taste but low on effort, uses a number of cheat ingredients and takes less than 10 minutes to cook.

 Last week was odd.
 Come the middle of September, it is usually cooling down in London, we can still have gloriously warm days, but the nights are generally cooler.
 Instead there was a massive heat wave with temperatures, and humidity soaring to July levels of stickiness.
 On top of the unexpected heat wave I caught a bug from somewhere and have been feeling full of cold and distinctly below par, listless and really not up to much.
 Easy and strongly flavoured food was firmly on the menu to encourage me to eat.

 I try to keep a well stocked freezer for precisely these situations – I reckon that I can make several good meals from the contents of my freezer and cupboard at any one time.
 Frozen food is often fresher than fresh – due to the speed at which it goes from being caught, picked or harvested to frozen.
 This is especially true of fish, which is at its absolute best the fresher it is, which for most consumers will be frozen.

 Last year I had a voyage on a frozen at sea fishing boat, and the speed at which the fish are caught, prepared and then frozen is truly astonishing.
 The fish come out of the sea and are immediately sent to the on-board factory to be gutted, filleted, packed and blast frozen.
 Unless you catch it yourself, and cook it on the boat, you cannot get fresher than that.
 If you think about the journey that fresh fish takes to reach a supermarket, from boat, to local fish market, to packaging plant, to shop to you, it is easily going to be two days old by the time it gets into your kitchen.
 There is a reason that the majority of, at least inland, fish and chip shops in the UK use frozen at sea fish – that the freshness and the quality are simply better.